jnkather/DeepHistology/README.md

-subsetTargetsLevel | [] | subset the patients by this level in the variable skipExistingTargets | false |  skip target prediction if result file exists forgiveError | false | ignore errors during training and go on to the next task
+subsetTargetsLevel | [] | subset the patients by this level in the variable skipExistingTargets | false |  skip target prediction if result file exists forgiveError | false | ignore errors during training and go on to the next task maxBlocksPerClass | 1e9 | hard limit on the number of tiles per class, with default this will never be reached; if you set this to lower values this will enforce additional random undersampling (in xval mode only!) nBootstrapAUC | 10 | bootstrap number to calculate AUROC confidence intervals whichIgnoreClass | '' | ignore this class for score calculation (e.g. this is a neutral class such as "no_tumor".)
+This will NOT be used as a negative class for all the other classes.
+Only works if aggregateMode == ignoreClass

 ### autoDeploy